Dr Seuss books were great favourites in our house for many years as my children were growing up.

 I'm not sure exactly why Dr Seuss stories are so much fun to read.
 The nonsense rhymes and repetition just seem to create sentences that roll easily off the tongue in a satisfying rhythm.

-Babies and young children, in particular, love this and it's actually quite important for their development that they hear this sort of language.
+Babies and young children love this and it's important for their development that they hear this sort of language.

 You can even start before your baby is born.